Students find comfort at Wheaton’s local open-air market.

 Kannard lived in various parts of Italy, including Ostia, a port neighborhood not far from Rome.
 When living in Ostia, he and his family visited a mass outdoor market every Sunday morning to shop for clothes, food and produce.
 Although he is used to the bigger European markets, he tries to visit the Wheaton French market every Saturday.

 “The market is not relaxed — that’s what I like about it,” said Kannard.
 “Market life is chaos and people and noise.
 I thrive in chaos, and markets are an extreme embodiment of that chaos.
-You don’t have the Italian butchers and food vendors yelling all over the place trying to get your attention [in Wheaton] — but there’s people from all generations from all places, all in this little space.”
+You don’t have the Italian butchers and food vendors yelling all over the place trying to get your attention — but there’s people from all generations from all places, all in this little space.”

 Kannard’s family was given the option to return to the U.S. at the beginning of the pandemic, but they decided to stay in Italy.
 Amid some of the tightest restrictions in the world, Kannard did online school and stayed close to home as the pandemic raged.
 Because they weren’t able to leave their home to go to the bakers every day, his mom would make homemade bread.